๐Ÿ’นFinancial Mathematics

 Why This Matters

-Monte Carlo methods are the backbone of modern financial mathematics—from pricing exotic derivatives to managing portfolio risk, these techniques let you tackle problems that would be impossible to solve analytically.
+Monte Carlo methods are central to modern financial mathematics.
+From pricing exotic derivatives to managing portfolio risk, these techniques let you tackle problems that would be impossible to solve analytically.
 You're being tested on your ability to understand when to apply each method, why certain techniques reduce variance, and how sampling strategies connect to convergence rates and computational efficiency.

 Foundational Sampling Methods